 The summit of Crowsnest Ridge (1903m) is not very inspiring…

 …however, by moving around to the different sides of the structures, you can take in some great views.
 This is the view looking west.
-On the left is the Natal Fire Lookout that sits on the summit of Sparwood Ridge which extends all the way to the centre-right of the picture.
+On the left is the old Natal Fire Lookout which was located on the summit of Sparwood Ridge.

 Looking slightly to the southwest at the summit of Loop Ridge.

 A telephoto of Mount Erickson which is located to the northwest.